 In order to produce the podcast and keep content up free for you, I work with partners so this post may contain affiliate links.
 Please read my full disclosure for more info.

 Budgeting together isn’t always easy.
-Jessi Fearon, author and creator of The Budget Mama, shares her story and tips for how to successfully budget as a couple!
+Jessi Fearon, author of Real Life on a Budget, shares her story and tips for how to successfully budget as a couple!

 Couples and Budgets

 Budgets, spending plans…whatever you call them, people don't seem to like or use them.